PreEmptive logo

 This change removes a long-standing component (ProGuard) and replaces it with entirely new code that does the same thing.
 Why would Google do such an expensive, risky thing?
 We’ve been tracking the development of R8 since it first became public, and we have a pretty good idea.

-Google is intensely focused on build performance, and R8 is just one step leading toward a single-component toolchain that builds much faster than the current toolchain—possibly by removing traditional Java bytecode from the process altogether.
-R8 doesn’t make a big difference – builds “after” will be largely the same as builds “before,” albeit with incremental improvements to artifact size and build speed.
+Google is intensely focused on building performance, and R8 is just one step leading toward a single-component toolchain that builds much faster than the current toolchain—possibly by removing traditional Java bytecode from the process altogether.
+R8 doesn’t make a big difference – builds “after” will be essentially the same as builds “before,” albeit with incremental improvements to artifact size and build speed.
 The value of this step is that it enables Google to iterate even more on the build process – to make even bigger architectural changes – because they don’t depend on third-party components anymore.

 Let’s examine the history of the Android build process to understand this and get an idea of where they’re going next.